fladdict/devart-template/project_posts/2014-03-28-Ready-for-Submission.md

  - Openframeworks 0.8.
  - XCode 5.0 or later
  - All libraries are included into project (I wish).
+ - For unknown reason you need to build project twice to make it stable.
+  - Build project with setting Build Phases' Copy Files Destination as Frameworks.
+  - Build project again with setting Build Phases' Copy Files Destination as Executables.

 ## Issues to Know